 We witness a recovery in key macro-economic variables with correct policies in place.
 Factors such as single digit inflation, LKR appreciation against the dollar, remarkable improvement in tourism arrivals, increasing remittances, positive GDP growth, low interest rate environment etc. are expected to improve positive sentiment towards equities.
 Therefore, we look forward bullishly on equity in the medium to long run.
+On fixed income front, Mudarabah rates have indicated a gradual drop from the peak in line with conventional interest rate drop and is expected to follow a similar trend in the coming year.
+Therefore, we will be consider locking in for longer tenures at higher rates.

-We continue to analyze and invest in counters that are expected to perform well in the medium / long run as well as counters that are expected to survive through the economic recovery phase, while remaining committed to the overall aim of capital appreciation.
+We continue to analyze and invest in counters that are expected to perform well in the medium / long run as well as counters that are expected to survive through the economic recovery phase, while remaining committed to the overall aim of capital appreciation and income by investing in Shariah compliant investment instruments.